Historic child abuse

 The County Council continues to be committed to fully supporting the principles and aims of the Inquiry.

 - we will delete any posts we consider to be abusive.
-Facebook also has an automatic profanity blocker which is designed to prevent abusive posts reaching the page, and means posts may be auto-hidden
+Facebook also has an automatic profanity blocker which is designed to prevent abusive posts reaching the page, which means posts may be auto-hidden

 - we will moderate our Facebook page as appropriate if individuals are named